Deep Learning Server

 A similar general principle for procuring parts is found here that also was observed for high voltage engineering projects: obsolete (by industry standards) industrial equipment is often the cheapest way of accomplishing engineering tasks provided that one has the know-how to work with the equipment out of its intended use niche.
 On this page I will show you how to do exactly that in the context of a deep learning server.

 Most deep learning servers with decent GPUs cost many thousands of dollars to buy used, much less new.
 The main exceptions to this are the Gigabyte T181-G20 and T180-G20, and this is because these servers are built to fit in and be powered by Open Compute Project 1OU racks.
-These racks are extremely rare and expensive, making even new T181s and T180s relatively indexpensive.
+These racks are extremely rare and expensive, making even new T181s and T180s relatively inexpensive.
 Happily, however, these servers run perfectly well outside the OCP rack if supplied with external power from a sufficiently powerful source (12V with at least 80 amps to each of three power sockets).
 How this may be done will be described later.

 Hardware Installation